muratk5n/thirdwave/en/README.md

 (in fact some of the WH advisors at the time were actual [proponents](https://www.thedailystar.net/news-detail-126725) of the approach).
 JFK escalated the war in Vietnam, f--ked it all up in Cuba, and somehow shifted the blame *to the media* with another statemanly sounding proclamation.
-It all sounded "aw so eloquent", that the retro air is what people remember fondly, rather than the content of the empty statements themselves.
+It all sounded aw so eloquent that the retro air is what people remember fondly, rather than the empty content of the statements itself.

 ---